lupeterm/CYK/README.md

 3. **Enter Word**

     → Enter the word, nothing fancy to it.
+    → spam `enter` until done.

 4. **Open .tex file or convert to PDF**

-    → Open the .tex file directly or convert it to PDF.
-I used [Overleaf](https://www.overleaf.com) for both.
+    → Open the .tex file using your favourite editor(I used [Overleaf](https://www.overleaf.com).)
+    → Open the .pdf file using `evince` or adobe ...

 Example
 ---